Our Green Impact

 Being green is very important to the Union.
 We are continuously looking for ways to be more environmentally friendly and to encourage everyone to take positive action to make our world a more sustainable place.

-In May 2017, we received a commitment from the Queen’s to commit to divesting from Fossil Fuels.
+In May 2017, we received a commitment from the University to commit to divesting from Fossil Fuels.
 The campaign continues, led by Friends of the Earth QUB / Young Friends of the Earth NI in their campaign for a Fossil Free Northern Ireland.

+You can read the BBC News Coverage and the People & Planet Scorecard.
 It's a very active campaign and is always looking for new campaigners and activists.
 Follow Fossil Free QUB on Facebook to find out more.